PAPIsdotio/latam-2018/sponsorship-agreement.md

 1. Organizer shall send invoice after receipt of the Form and payment.
 1. Organizer shall start providing benefits, according to best practices and in the best way possible.
 1. Sponsor shall send a list of persons to whom he wishes to assign his complimentary registrations, to contact@papis.io.
-1. Conference will take place from June 21, 2018 at 8.30am to June 22, 2018 at 3.30pm BRT, at which point this Agreement will be deemed to be fully completed.
+1. Conference will take place from June 20, 2018 at 9am to June 21, 2018 at 4.30pm BRT – Brazilian Time, at which point this Agreement will be deemed to be fully completed.

 **The Sponsor must:**